nautical leadership experience (NLE)

 - Maintenance and Mechanics

-The application is made up of 4 main sections:
+The application is made up of the following sections:1) Participant details

-To ensure you complete the application smoothly, you are advised to prepare the longer answers beforehand (Section 2).
+To ensure you complete the application smoothly, you are advised to prepare the longer answers beforehand for section 2.

 The questions are:

-3) What inspires you about a career in the Nautical / Maritime Industry? (max 300 words)
+2) What inspires you about a career in the nautical/maritime industry? (max 300 words)

-4) Working in a Nautical / Maritime industry requires the ability to work in a team in a range of high pressure environments.
-What experience have you got of team working and/or working under pressure? (max 300 words)
+3) Working in a nautical/maritime industry requires the ability to work in a team in a range of high-pressure environments.
+What experience have you got in team-working and/or working under pressure? (max 150 words)

 The Nautical Leadership Experience is a residential course at UWC Atlantic, based in a 12th Century castle by the sea in Wales.
 You’ll have opportunities to explore the beauty of South Wales and with a 122 acre site, including its own woodland, seafront, farm and valley, you’ll be able to take part in a diverse and intensive programme of activities including rock climbing, kayaking, swimming, paddle boarding, mountain walking, navigation and more.